 How does the application process for Florida notaries work?

-Aspiring notaries in Florida must complete an official application available through the Florida Department of State website or a bonding agency.
+Aspiring notaries in Florida must complete an official application, which is available through the Florida Department of State website or a bonding agency.
 The process includes appointing a bonding agency for the mandatory $7,500 surety bond, submitting a notary education course completion certificate, proof of residency, and legal presence in the U.S. This ensures candidates understand their duties and legal responsibilities.

 Is training required to become a notary in Florida?